-Why fully forged knives are 100% worth the price tag.
+Or, why fully forged knives are 100% worth the price tag.

-If you’ve shopped for knives before, you’ve probably seen brands proudly advertise their knives as “fully forged,” which means they’re constructed from a single rod of steel.
+If you’ve shopped for knives before, you’ve probably seen brands proudly advertise their knives as “fully forged,” meaning they’re constructed from a single rod of steel.
 When it comes to investing in any type of knife, we almost always recommend buying fully forged knives over the alternative, which is knives stamped from a single sheet of steel (also known as “stamped knives”).
 But what exactly is the difference?
 Moreover, how exactly does the forging process justify the higher price tag?

 Read on for an in-depth look at the forging process itself and how it produces a stronger, more durable knife.